Nepheloscope: Later developments

 A later design consisted of an air pump receiver (a) connected to a flask (c) by an intervening stopclock (b).
 Air was pumped out of the receiver, then the stopclock was opened.
 One advantage of using negative pressure was that a glass vessel could be used, which allowed the observation of condensation and droplets resulting from the drop in temperature.
 To observe this in a dry atmosphere, air would have needed to first be moistened by exposure to water.

 Historical significance

-The nephelescope enabled Epsy to predict the change in heat of air as water vapor became cloud.
+The nephelescope enabled Espy to predict the change in heat of air as water vapor became cloud.
 He showed that when dry air was used instead of moist air, temperature was reduced by about twice as much as moist air.
 In other words, latent heat released from the condensation of water mitigated some of the cooling from expansion of moist air.
 Since moist air is already lighter than dry air, the warmer and lighter moist air in clouds would continue to rise and cool, forcing more vapor to condense, which had consequences for meteorological theories at that time.

 The nephelescope has been described as an "early cloud-chamber".